-The Department of Local Affairs' Resiliency and Recovery Office supports and helps empower Colorado communities in building stronger, safer and more resilient in the face of natural disasters and other major challenges.
-The CRRO coordinates overarching recovery and resiliency activities by collaborating with numerous multi-disciplinary local, state, federal, and private partners in setting priorities, leveraging resources, communicating transparently and delivering measurable results to shape an adaptable and vibrant future.
+The Department of Local Affairs' Colorado Resiliency Office supports and helps empower Colorado communities in building stronger, safer and more resilient in the face of natural disasters and other major challenges.
+The CRO coordinates overarching recovery and resiliency activities by collaborating with numerous multi-disciplinary local, state, federal, and private partners in setting priorities, leveraging resources, communicating transparently and delivering measurable results to shape an adaptable and vibrant future.

-If you have ideas on how to advance resiliency in Colorado, please send them to CRRO resiliency program coordinator Rob Pressly or fill out the form on the Contact Us page and we will be sure to incorporate them into future updates.
+If you have ideas on how to advance resiliency in Colorado, please send them to CRO Resiliency Program Manager Rob Pressly or fill out the form on the Contact Us page and we will be sure to incorporate them into future updates.

 The Understand section lays the groundwork for what resiliency is and why it matters.